papagorgio23/AISports_Chatbot/data/nlu.md

 - what does A.I.
 Sports actually do?
 - I am interested in your platform.
 What does A.I.
 Sports really do?
 - A.I.
 Sports is a company carefully crafted to exploit inefficiencies in the sports betting markets.
 We specialize in advanced predictive modeling.
 Our goal is to help you make more money betting on sports.
+- I am interested in your platform...
+What does A.I.
+Sports really do?

 ## intent:nfl
 - Do you bet on [pro football](Sport)?